Is a Safety Deposit Box Worth It? (Yes, Here's Why)

 A safety deposit box, also known as a safe deposit box, is an individual container that’s kept in the vault or safe of a federally insured bank or credit union.
 Safe deposit boxes are typically made out of metal and are used to protect valuables, sentimental items, and important documents.

 The boxes come in various sizes but usually don’t get larger than 10 inches by 10 inches and two feet deep.
 If you’ve ever seen a bank heist movie, I’m sure you know what a bank vault looks like.
+Safe deposit boxes are more secure than your home because they are usually kept in weather-proof bank vaults.

 Bank vaults are highly secure locations that are equipped with video cameras, security guards, alarms, and state-of-the-art safety locks.
 They’re also reinforced to withstand floods, fires, tornadoes, and hurricanes.